 In this episode of SchoolCEO Conversations, we speak with Scott M. Curran, an expert consultant focused on impact storytelling, social impact, and philanthropy.
 He shares what impact storytelling is and how it can engage and inspire staff.

 Former superintendent Tom Burton shares how leaders can challenge assumptions and think differently to drive change.
 He discusses the importance of data, dissent, transparency, and authentic relationships in shaping culture.

-In this episode, Michael C. Bush, the CEO of Great Place to Work, presents research and experience that every superintendent can use to shape the culture of their district and schools.
+Michael C. Bush, the CEO of Great Place to Work, presents research and experience that every superintendent can use to shape the culture of their district and schools.

 In an era of contentious board meetings and board elections, Dr. Melissa Thompson, former superintendent of Swallow School District, shows a smart, common-sense approach to helping school boards succeed with onboarding.

 Dale Scott teaches the importance of strategizing, preparing and campaigning for a bond easily can fall to the wayside.

 Dr. Howard Fields and Dr. Darryl Diggs Jr. discuss EduOpenings.com, a website to help educators and districts streamline the job search process.

 In this conversation, Dr. Carmen Simon explores how to make your school communication and messages more memorable.
 You will learn how to help your community act on what they have heard from you.